 iOS Development at RWTH Aachen University

 If you are interested in developing software for the iPhone, iPad, or other Apple devices running a variant of iOS, here are some important pointers to get started, especially if you're affiliated with RWTH Aachen University:

-- As a book, I'd recommend Programming iOS 8 by Matt Neuburg and iOS 7 Programming Fundamentals, also by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
+- As a book, I'd recommend Programming iOS 12 by Matt Neuburg and iOS 13 Programming Fundamentals with Swift, also by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
 The Fundamentals also covers C, OOP, and Objective-C for a quick recap if needed.
 Don't use any book that is too old to tell you about Automatic Reference Counting (ARC).